 Does Brevard College accept Advanced Placement (AP) or International Baccalaureate (IB) credits?

-Brevard College accepts International Baccalaureate credits (IB) creditsand Advanced Placement (AP) credits.
+✅ Brevard College accepts International Baccalaureate credits (IB) credits.

 Do I have to submit test scores to Brevard College?

-No, Brevard College is test optional, so it's up to you if you want to submit test scores or not.
-If you have higher than average scores, you probably want to include them.
-If your scores are average or below average, you may want not want to include them in your application..
+❌ No, Brevard College is test optional, so it's up to you if you want to submit test scores or not.
+If your scores are higher than the school's average, you should strongly consider submitting them.
+If your scores are average or below average, you it might make sense to leave them out of your application.

 How hard is it to get into Brevard College?
 Brevard College is a less selective institution.
 The Brevard College acceptance rate is 43%.
 This means that the institution accepts 43 out of every 100 applicants.